So, what is Wi-Fi?

 To get Wi-Fi at home, you first need to purchase an internet connection from a provider like Telstra or Optus.
 Then, an internet signal is sent along a cable to your house.

 So you can use this signal, your provider will supply you with a special box, called a router.
 Some providers may call it a modem.
-In this course, we'll use the term router.

 The router takes the internet signal from the cable and transmits it in a way your devices can read.